SUMMER CAMP is HERE!

 • Sunglasses

-• Phone fully charged
+• Phone fully charged for travel/check-in

 • Comfortable shoes